shree180103/Activation-steering-on-MNIST-dataset/README.md

 The steps for actiavtion steering:

-- Decide on a layer l and transformer module ϕ to apply the activation steering to.
+- Decide on a layer l of the model with actiations ϕ to apply the activation steering to.
 - Define a steering vector v.
-In the simplest case we just take the difference of the activations
+In the simplest case we just take the difference of the activations.
+This can be self or cross model activations.
 - Add the vector to the activation during the forward pass, i.e ϕ(l)(steered)=ϕ(l)+v
 - you can also normalize it or multiply it with some scalar c to control the strength of the activation addition like ϕ(l)(steered)=ϕ(l)+c.v